Defunk-t/linux-bible/Arch Linux Install Guide.md

 ### Tweak: `relatime` or `noatime`

 To prolong SSD life and improve performance, you may want to add a `relatime` or `noatime` mount option to intelligently limit or fully prevent updating the access time every time any file is accessed.
+Your `fstab` was likely generated with `relatime` enabled.

 ```
 # /dev/mapper/vg0-root